bevyengine/rfcs/rfcs/39-traits-queries.md

 By improving our ability to access the trait information of our component and resource types at runtime, we can enable these use cases, allowing users to write safer, clearer and more extensible code.

 ## User-facing explanation

-When components and resources are added to the ECS, their traits are automatically stored, and are accessible at runtime.
-Currently, there are two ways to take advantage of this information: **trait queries** and **trait-universal-systems**.

-### Trait queries

 In addition to querying for specific concrete component types, you can request any (or exactly one) component that meets a given trait bound.